Graphical X Splatting (GraphiXS): A Graphical Model for 4D Gaussian Splatting under Uncertainty: Methodology

 where the dynamics is governed by $f(\mean, t)$.
 One simple way of modeling $f(\mean, t)$ is to consider the velocity of the components as in existing methods~\cite{wu20244d}.
 However, to also consider highly discontinuous motions, we learn several orders of motion derivatives, velocity $v$, acceleration $a$, jerk $j$ and snap $s$:

 Besides, we also design priors on other parameters.
 This is because MAP for GraphiXS involves millions of parameters.
 It can easily overfit without prior knowledge to regulate the variables.
-First, we impose a prior on the base opacity $\opacity$ following \cite{wang2025freetimegs}:
+First, we impose a prior on the base opacity $\opacity$ following~\cite{wang2025freetimegs}:

-where $\NumberOfGaussians$ is the total number fo components, and $\psi(\cdot)$ denotes the evaluated response of the splatting distribution.
+where $\NumberOfGaussians$ is the total number of components, and $\psi(\cdot)$ denotes the evaluated response of the splatting distribution.
 The inputs to $\psi(\cdot)$ depend on the chosen component and its associated parameters.
 For Gaussian, $\psi(\cdot)$ is evaluated using the mean and variance, whereas for Student's-t we additionally include its control parameter $\nu$.
-Please see the SM for details.
+Please see the supplementary material for details.
 Overall this prior penalizes excessively large base opacity values.

 Next, we also impose a prior on $\cov$: